 There is no doubt that blockchain is causing significant disruptions across almost all industry verticals that are in existence.
 Blockchain technology makes it possible to create a wide array of new business models.
-Blockchain is credited with being the sole technology since the invention of the internet brings about valuable innovations such as decentralization and trustless networks.
+Blockchain is credited with being the sole technology since the invention of the internet brought about valuable innovations such as decentralization and trustless networks.
 Using tokens is one of the significant factors, out of the many, which have contributed to the success of blockchain technology.
 This article will delve deeper into the concept of tokens and help you gain a clear picture of security tokens, utility tokens, and top NFT tokens.
 Also, you will be learning about the difference between these tokens.

 The term “Blockchain” can be confusing itself, and so are its terminologies.
-Talking about tokens, coins, cryptocurrency, they all are considered as one thing by most people.
+Talking about tokens, coins, and cryptocurrency, they all are considered one thing by most people.
 However, they all have their own functionality, which differs from each other.
-Tokens are of few types.
+Tokens are of a few types.
 Here we will be discussing security tokens, utility tokens, and NFT.
-Security tokens are a form of investment, and anyone can utilize utility tokens for a particular service or a product.
+Security tokens are a form of investment, and anyone can utilize utility tokens for a particular service or product.
 On the other hand, a Non-fungible Token is a unique type of token and a collectible token.
 It is a form of art where artists can monetize their work.
-The prices of NFT are significant and can have an extraordinary value.
+The prices of NFT are significant and can have extraordinary value.

 Here, we are going to discuss all these tokens in detail and what is the use of tokens in the blockchain industry.

 A token may simply refer to any given cryptocurrency token or a token that exists on another cryptocurrency’s blockchain in computer security and cryptocurrency.
 A token is an asset, utility, or unit of value that a company issues.
 Tokens represent programmable assets or access rights which are managed through a smart contract and an underlying distributed ledger.